Cairn

 What is the proof key?

 A 32-character hex token (e.g. 8F3C-2A91-7E4D-B068-1F5A-9C26-D437-E058) issued to you when your stone is laid.
 Only you know it.
-It is the key that lets you return six months later to vote on how the donation pool is split.
+It is the key that lets you vote on how the donation pool is split when the half-yearly report is published.

 What if I lose it?